Behavioral Health

 - Schedule an appointment if you are having difficulty.

-- MHN provider search
+- Behavioral Health provider search

 - Children's Anxiety – You and your child can learn to manage anxiety.
 Even in tough times you can bring on the calm.

-- For help, contact MHN Customer Service - 800-663-9355 - Monday–Friday, 8:00 a.m. to 8:00 p.m.
+- For help, contact Customer Service – 800-663-9355 – Monday-Friday, 8:00 a.m. to 8:00 p.m.
 Pacific time.
 A Customer Service Representative will assist if you'd like help finding a provider with availability.
+Health Net will outreach to providers on your behalf and will contact you with the soonest appointment available.

 Please note: routine appointments with an MD/psychiatrist may take up to 15 business days, and an appointment with a therapist may take up to 10 business days.